-Course consumables: \$40 Preliminary Course; \$20 HSC Course WhiteCard will be delivered by an Extrernal Company TBA, approx \$100
+Course consumables: Prelim \$20 HSC \$40 WhiteCard will be delivered by TBA \$100

 Course contributions are made to cover the ongoing costs of consumables and materials used as part of this course and are paid to the school.
 If you are unable to make contributions or are experiencing financial difficulty, please contact your school.